DonaldET/DemoDev/docs/README.md

 The DevOps projects are templates meant to be forked (copied) and modified.

 ## Build Information
 Naming and structural conventions, along with collected statistics on Maven build structure.
+Key Maven plugins are documented as well.

 ### Java Package Naming Conventions